 - Accent lighting can highlight a statement item like a designer radiator, or the base of the bath.

 - Dimmer switches enable a change of atmosphere from morning to night.

 All bathroom lighting must be suitable for the zone of the room it’s in, determined by its proximity to a water source, so always check before buying and work with a registered electrician.
 Find out how to choose the best electrician on our advice page.

 How to heat your bathroom

-Electric underfloor heating mats are easier to install as they do not increase the floor level significantly.
+Electric underfloor heating mats are easier to install and ideal for bathrooms as they can be laid within tile adhesive.
 They are inexpensive to buy, but will cost more to run than a water-based system.
 In a large bathroom, you may need additional heating, such as a radiator or heated towel rail.

 Will you need planning permission for a bathroom?